srimoyi911/RISCV/week1/Matrix Mul/readme.md

 #### X86 , 64-bit compiler
 ##### Assembly Code Observation-
 1. More verbose  and hence more understandable as compared to RISC-V  assembly
-2. Total 128 lines of code which is less than RISC-V assembly code
+2. Total 268 lines of code which is less than RISC-V assembly code
 3. Similar observation about segments as RISC-V assembly code

-3. Observation of assembly code on changing the numeric values in the input matrices
-##### Before change –

- ##### After change observations –
-1. Changes are reflected in the assembly code , however unlike RISC-V assembly code , the total number of lines in the assembly code remain the same to 128 lines.